seryal/neural-network/README.md

 ![alt preview](https://github.com/seryal/neural-network/blob/master/images/XOR.png)

 In the example, the neural network looks like this.
+The image does not indicate a neuron bias.
+This is the third neuron with always 1 output.

 ![alt preview](https://github.com/seryal/neural-network/blob/master/images/Network.png)